yeonsoochung/electricity-sources-usa/README.md

 # Analysis of Electricity Sources in the United States

 The Energy Information Administration (EIA) publishes a wealth of energy-related data collected across the country.
 In this project, I analyzed the sources of electricity generated in the United States.
-I implemented an ELT process that extracts power plant electricity generation data from EIA’s API along with power plant location data which was downloaded as a flat file from EIA’s website.
-The data was loaded into a Postgres database and transformed with SQL to create the data model, and the associated data tables were loaded into Power BI as views for visual analysis.
-I fetched all power plant data available at the time of this project from the API, ranging from Jan.
-2001 to Sep.
+I used Apache Airflow to implement an automated ELT pipeline that extracts power plant electricity generation data from EIA’s API, loading it into a Google Cloud Service (GCS) bucket and subsequently into a BigQuery dataset.
+I also uploaded a data set of power plant locations after downloading it as a flat file from EIA’s website.
+After loading into BigQuery, the data was transformed with SQL queries to create the data model, and the associated data tables were loaded into Power BI as views for visual analysis.

+To avoid posting any keys and credentials, I uploaded the Python script for my Airflow DAG, the SQL queries, and the docker-compose yaml file.

+My interactive Power BI report, with data extracted on Feb.
+10, 2025, can be viewed here: https://app.powerbi.com/view?r=eyJrIjoiZmVjN2IzYmEtOTYyOC00OWY2LTk5ODgtY2IyMTQzYWFmYTgyIiwidCI6ImJlMjI4MDdiLTI1OTEtNDBkNy1iYmI2LTBkYTg0ZDMxYWNmNyIsImMiOjN9

+There is a few-month lag in EIA's data updates, so the PBI report contains data up through Nov.
 2024.

-My interactive Power BI report can be viewed here: https://app.powerbi.com/view?r=eyJrIjoiOWEzZjFkZTctNGFhOC00OTVlLTg0YzUtZDcyMGJiZWIwMTljIiwidCI6ImJlMjI4MDdiLTI1OTEtNDBkNy1iYmI2LTBkYTg0ZDMxYWNmNyIsImMiOjN9

-Its pbix file can be downloaded here: https://drive.google.com/file/d/1nvtkyzhptsOAziV_tn7Md7iHL6ipzlkU
+The report's pbix file can be downloaded here: https://drive.google.com/file/d/1nvtkyzhptsOAziV_tn7Md7iHL6ipzlkU

 Below is an image of my report: